rsdoiel/antenna/archives/2024/north_america_2024.45.md

 </p><p>
 <em><em>Opportunity: Authorizes $10 billion in bonds for water quality, coastal resilience projects, wildfire prevention, and climate-risk protections</em></em>
 </p><p>
-<em><em>Status: 🟢 Passed</em></em><a href="https://www.csda.net/blogs/vanessa-gonzales/2024/10/29/latest-october-poll-shows-strong-support-for-clima" rel="noopener noreferrer" target="_blank"><u><em><em></em></em></u></a></p><p>
+<em>Status: </em>🟢<em> Passed</em><a href="https://www.csda.net/blogs/vanessa-gonzales/2024/10/29/latest-october-poll-shows-strong-support-for-clima" rel="noopener noreferrer" target="_blank"><u><em><em></em></em></u></a>
+</p><p>
 	Californians have approved a proposition that will issue $10 billion in bonds, which will largely go toward infrastructure projects aimed at mitigating and adapting to climate change, with at least 40% of the funds earmarked for disadvantaged communities.
-The bill had been backed by organizations like CALFIRE and the National Wildlife Federation and was opposed by Republicans for <a href="https://calmatters.org/commentary/2024/09/climate-bond-prop-4-debt/" rel="noopener noreferrer" target="_blank">being unfocused</a> and adding to the state deficit.
+The bill had been backed by organizations like CALFIRE and the National Wildlife Federation and was opposed by Republicans for
+	<a href="https://calmatters.org/commentary/2024/09/climate-bond-prop-4-debt/" rel="noopener noreferrer" target="_blank">being unfocused</a> and adding to the state deficit.
 </p><p>
 <em><strong><em>Measure GG (Berkeley)</em></strong></em>
 </p><p>